sherinnn/freezing-of-gait-data-analysis/README.md

+Data Analysis of Parkinson's patients experiencing Freezing of Gait

-Freezing of gait data analysis
+Dataset used:  DAPHNet Freezing of Gait (FoG) database